 Research Interests: Delegated Portfolio Management.
 Market Efficiency and Market Frictions.
 The Real Impact of Financial Markets (e.g., Short Selling and Financial Globalization).
+AI and FinTech.
 The Influence of Social, Environmental, and Cultural Considerations.

 Journal Publications: